Ralphie May: Death

 May died on October 6, 2017, aged 45, after going into cardiac arrest.
-He had been battling pneumonia for several weeks and as a result, had cancelled shows over the previous month.
+He had been battling pneumonia for several weeks and as a result, had canceled shows over the previous month.
 As later published, hours before his death, May was scheduled to do a meet-and-greet after his final performance at Harrah's in Las Vegas around midnight, but he had already shown signs of his deteriorating condition.

 A 2019 documentary titled What’s Eating Ralphie May? explored the final year of May’s life.
 The film received critical attention at festivals and was praised for its emotional depth and archival footage.